-When it comes to getting in shape, there are a lot of different pieces of equipment that you can use.
-If you’re looking for a piece of equipment that is going to give you a total body workout which has a low impact on the joints, then you should consider using a StairMaster (or any brand of stair stepper).
+There are plenty of StairMaster Benefits and reasons to consider using a stair climber.
+A StairMaster is a fantastic way to get fit.
+When it comes to getting in shape, there are a lot of different pieces of equipment that you can use, however, if you’re looking for a piece of equipment that is going to give you a total body workout that has a low impact on the joints, then you should consider using a StairMaster (or any brand of stair stepper/climber).
 This is a great exercise for your cardiovascular system and your muscles.
 In this article, we will discuss 7 different StairMaster benefits and reasons why you should start using a StairMaster!

 What is a StairMaster?

 A StairMaster is a brand of stair stepper (or stair climber) machine.
 It is a piece of fitness equipment that simulates the act of stair climbing.
-This is a great exercise for your cardiovascular system and your muscles.
+This is a great exercise for your cardiovascular system and your muscles and gives you all of the benefits that cardio offers.

 There are a lot of different types of stair steppers on the market, but they all have the same basic function: you stand on the platform, grip the handrails, and start stepping.
 As you step, the steps move down.
 One way to think of it is it’s essentially a stair treadmill, or an escalator moving against you.